ReflectJS/reflectjs/README.md

 });
 ```

-In TypeScript we can use imports instead:
+in TypeScript we can use imports instead

 ```ts
 // index.ts